Overview

 Syntax

-The parameters and arguments from the syntax are explained below:
+The parameters and arguments for specific version of the syntax are described below:

 • column_list: The columns or calculations that you wish to retrieve.